chrisfcarroll/Azure-VM-Run/README.md

 -   Use `az ml run submit-script` and learn about the sequence of 8 (yes, eight) resources & files you will need to create before it works
--   Go old-school, and script a VM and send a repo and data to it over ssh
+-   Go old-school, create a VM, and send a repo and data to it over ssh

 ### OR You Could:
 -   Use these two scripts to do either of those two tasks for you in 5 minutes